 My father, William Gray, was a politician.
 At least that’s what my mother always told me.
 I never met him.
-He supposedly died a year ago on his way home to meet me for the first time.
+Apparently, he died a year ago while coming home to meet me for the first time.
 I never found out what killed him, but my mother said it was the long journey.

 “And that’s why he never, ever visited,” she huffed, a tear rolling down her cheek.
 “He never should have worked there in the first place.
 Washington is so far away.”